labgrid-project/labgrid/doc/configuration.rst

     of an image to flash onto the target

 The DediprogFlashDriver allows using DediprogFlasher dpcmd to flash or erase SPI devices.
-It is assumed that the device flashing is an exporter wired, via DediprogFlasher SF100 for instance, to the device being flashed.
+It is assumed that the device flashing is an exporter wired, via a *Dediprog SF100 SPI NOR Flash Programmer* for instance, to the device being flashed.

 XenaDriver
 ~~~~~~~~~~